Isle of Anglesey County Council

 • any other person presenting themselves as the manufacturer by affixing to the product their name, trademark or other distinctive mark

-• the importer of a product from outside of the UK
+• the importer of a product, from outside the UK

 A producer must only place 'safe' consumer products on the market.
 A safe consumer product is any product that under normal or reasonably foreseeable conditions of use presents no risk or only the minimum risk compatible with the product's use and is consistent with a high level of protection for consumers.